Looking for things to do in Ho Chi Minh City? The southern Vietnamese city, still known as Saigon, is an urban playground begging to be explored.

 I have come to the conclusion that the hatred tourists have for Ho Chi Minh boils down a misunderstanding of the city.
 To many, Saigon comes off as very lackluster: the attractions are few, the heat is oppressive, the tours are pricey, and the scams are rampant.
 A friend of mine remarked, “…Never need to go back to Saigon.
 Ever.”
-But after an absurdly wonderful number of guests in my first month of being in Ho Chi Minh (final count: 8) , I have had the opportunity to really get to know the city.
-With the good amount of urban exploring I’ve done, I’m surprised at how much the city has to offer!
-Saigon is always buzzing with activity yet maintains a serenity most big cities lack.
+But if you take the time to get to know the city, you’ll find Saigon is always buzzing with activity, yet maintains a serenity most big cities lack.
 Life here is dynamic: crossing the street has never been a recreational sport for me until now.
 There is no greater thrill than jumping on the back of a motorbike to get from point A to point B. The gastronomical spread is mind-blowing and won’t blow a hole in your wallet.
 And there are a number of social events such as rooftop pool parties and underground dance battles to keep things interesting.
-Want more?
+Want more things to do in Ho Chi Minh City?
 Continue reading!

 1. Mail a letter at General Post Office